TallKite/linnstrument-firmware/README.md

     *Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
 Each track receives the LinnStrument's midi from one of the 2 main midi channels (usually 1 and 16).
 Each track has a gain effect which you midi-learn to the volume CC.
 Now one volume fader will control your amp and the other will control  your earbud.*

   CC FADERS USE TWO COLORS: When a split is set to SPECIAL = CC FADERS, the 8 faders always alternate between the main and accent colors, making it much easier to locate the right fader.
 Incidentally, the CC faders are and always have been more accurate than their appearance suggests.
 Move sideways within a pad for fine adjustments.
 They also do and always have done something similar to hammer-ons and pull-offs.

+  NEW COLOR: Violet.
+Also, the colors now cycle in rainbow order WROYLGCBVMP.

   MULTI-COLORED NOTE LIGHTS: Each of the 12 notes can be any color.
 Transposable.
 Accessed through the microLinn menu after setting the edo to 12.